Elgin Academy (Elgin, Illinois): Facilities

-A sports field complex, approximately one half-mile away from the main campus, includes tennis courts, grass fields, and 1/5-mile all-weather track.
+A sports field complex, approximately one half-mile away from the main campus, included tennis courts, grass fields, and 1/5-mile all-weather track.

 Old Main

-Old Main is the academy's original building.
+Old Main was the academy's original building.
 Rather than restore it in the early 1970s, the academy sold it to the city of Elgin for $1.
-Today, it is primarily used as the museum for the Elgin Area Historical Society.
-One room still serves as a regular school classroom for the school.
+Today, it is used as the museum for the Elgin Area Historical Society.
+One room served as a regular school classroom for the school.

-The Academy today
+The Academy

-The Academy offers an academic, college-preparatory curriculum.
-It is a member of the National Association of Independent Schools and is accredited by both the Independent Schools Association of the Central States and the AdvancEd commission.
-The school is a member of the Lake Michigan Association of Independent Schools, the Illinois Coalition of Nonpublic Schools, the Cum Laude Society, the National Honor Society, and many other academic organizations.
-It is recognized by the Illinois Non-Public Schools Recognition Program.
+The academy offered an academic, college-preparatory curriculum.
+It was a member of the National Association of Independent Schools and was accredited by both the Independent Schools Association of the Central States and the AdvancEd commission.
+The school was a member of the Lake Michigan Association of Independent Schools, the Illinois Coalition of Nonpublic Schools, the Cum Laude Society, the National Honor Society, and many other academic organizations.
+It was recognized by the Illinois Non-Public Schools Recognition Program.

 Athletics

-Elgin Academy's sports teams are nicknamed the Hilltoppers (the school being built on a hill), and their mascot is Foxman, after the nearby Fox River.
-Basketball, soccer, track, cross country, golf, tennis, volleyball, and baseball are offered.
-The school's sports affiliations include the Illinois High School Association, the Illinois Council of Private Schools, and the Independent School League.
+Elgin Academy's sports teams were nicknamed the Hilltoppers (the school being built on a hill), and their mascot was Foxman, after the nearby Fox River.
+Basketball, soccer, track, cross country, golf, tennis, volleyball, and baseball were offered.
+The school's sports affiliations included the Illinois High School Association, the Illinois Council of Private Schools, and the Independent School League.